donmeyer/membership-card/1802 Loader.md

 To use the simple assembler I have written, download my [Cosmac 1802 Assembler](https://bitbucket.org/don/cosmac-1802-assembler)

-Place the assembler Python file `cosmacasm.py` in the same directory as `mcard.py`.
+Place the assembler Python file `cosmacasm.py` and the other `.py` files from that directory in the same directory as `mcard.py`.

+OPTION #2
+Or, you can place the path to `cosmacasm.py` into your `PYTHONPATH` environment variable.

+OPTION #3
-Or, on a Mac or Linux system you can create a symlink to the assembler.
+Or, on a Mac or Linux system you can create a symlink to the assembler and each of its supporting modules.
 (Not sure what the options are for a Windows system)

 	cd <directory containing "mcard.py">
 	ln -s <path-to-the-assmebler-repo>/cosmacasm.py cosmacasm.py
+	ln -s <path-to-the-assmebler-repo>/Chunker.py cosmacasm.py
+	ln -s <path-to-the-assmebler-repo>/Parser.py cosmacasm.py

 ## Usage